apoorvkh/cvpr-latex-template/README.md

 ## 📦 Packages and Macros

 Add your own packages and macros to `_macros.tex`.
-Some handy built-in macros below:
+Some handy built-in macros:

+- `\cref{}` to refer to sections/tables/figures by their `\label{}`.
+- `\parbf{}` is a bold paragraph header.
 - Use `\supp` to refer to "supplemental material" or "appendix" in text.
 Keyword automatically determined based on compilation mode.
-- `\parbf{}` is a bold paragraph header.
 - `\todo{}`

 ## 📚 Supplementary